How to Screen and Evaluate Candidate Interest in a Job

 What Attitude Are They Displaying in Their Tone of Voice and Body Language?

+Evaluate potential job candidates for these attitudes.
 Do they seem engaged in the conversation?
 Are they reluctant to answer questions?
 Are they excited when discussing the job, or do they seem indifferent?
 If someone seems bored or disinterested in what you're saying, chances are they won't be invested in your company after they get hired either.

 Does the Conversation Flow?

 Are they friendly and open to the discussion, or is it difficult to get them to talk?
 Do they have a good attitude?
 Do they give the impression that they will be happy and fit well in your company culture?
 While an animated conversation can be a great indicator that the candidate is excited about the role, keep in mind that interviews are stressful, and nerves may make some candidates not perform their best.
-Not everyone has the writing skills to write amazing cover letters or the presentation skills to give an impressive interview, but that doesn't mean they don't have the skills necessary to do the job.
+Not everyone has the writing skills to write amazing cover letters or the presentation skills to give an impressive interview, but that doesn't mean they don't have the communication skills necessary to do the job.

 Are They Interested in Their Industry?